Appearance

 Evaluate, justify, synthesise, propose — combine ideas, judge claims and methods (senior secondary style).

-A social post claims: If you exercise, your muscles improve, so your children will be born stronger.
+A social post claims: if you exercise, your muscles improve, so your children will be born stronger.
 From a genetics perspective, the best evaluation is:

 To justify that two species share a common ancestor, a student should prefer: